openscope/openscope/documentation/airport-guides/kdca.md

 The airport is known by many pilots for its River Visual procedure for runway 19 which requires at least 3 statute miles of visibility.
 It uses the Potomac River and various bridges including the Roosevelt Bridge, Memorial Bridge, Rochambeau Bridge and more.

 ### Mount Vernon Area
 The Mount Vernon Area is the part of the Potomac PCT which mainly covers DCA.
-The airspace is relatively large, so <a href="https://image.prntscr.com/image/fRaW9wieSJ_Ibi9KRix4Kg.png" target="_blank">here is a diagram</a>] of the airspace that Mount Vernon owns.
+The airspace is relatively large, so <a href="https://i.ibb.co/rvdJsyk/image.png" target="_blank">here is a diagram</a>] of the airspace that MTV owns.

 ### Instrument Procedures
 ##### Departures